Director: Alexandre Aja

 Release Date: August 2019

-After so many bad horror flicks featuring humans fighting against a creature to survive, I was becoming resigned to the fact that this sub-genre was destined to be dominated by straight-to-DVD b-movies while the cinematic horror or thriller released were mostly going to be about demons, ghosts or masked men, so when I watched the trailer for Crawl, it looks as though we were finally going to get a half-decent creature-feature film rather than the parade of silly cliched movies filled with bad CGI and for the most part I was correct.
+After so many bad horror flicks featuring humans fighting against creatures to survive, I was becoming resigned to the fact that this sub-genre was destined to be dominated by straight-to-DVD B-movies while the cinematic horror or thriller released were mostly going to be about demons, ghosts or masked men, so when I came across the trailer for Crawl, it looked as though we were finally going to get a half-decent creature-feature film rather than the parade of silly cliched flicks that have come out lately, filled with bad CGI and for the most part I was correct.

-The first thing to note is that Crawl is more of a thriller than a horror film, with the people going in expecting something closer in tone to Annabelle Comes Home or even Alien possibly feeling a little disappointed, instead if you go in expecting a survival-thriller closer to Twister meets Hard Rain but with alligators, with a couple of jump-scares along the way.
+The first thing to note about Crawl is how much it has in common with thrillers than a horror films, meaning it’s best not to go in expecting the next Jaws or even Alien otherwise you’ll leave feeling a little disappointed, instead if you go in expecting a survival-thriller similar somewhere between Twister and Hard Rain but with added alligators, you will be in for a treat.

-Obviously, the effects and overall production design aren’t mind-blowing, with a few scenes in which the CGI backgrounds are obvious. with the big bucks being poured into the alligators which look pretty real and as they are the focal point I can see why they went down that route while having a higher rating helps the film to deliver more gruesome alligator attacks with more blood and gore than I was expecting, Some of and the injuries the characters have inflicted upon them are pretty gnarly and disgusting, to say the least, and this was a pleasant surprise, I just wish they hadn’t given so many of these away in the trailer.
+Now, this film doesn’t have the biggest budget and at times it shows.
+The effects and overall production design aren’t mind-blowing, with some of the CGI backgrounds found lacking and the big bucks sensibly being poured into making the alligators look pretty real and given they’re the focal point I can see why they went down that route.
+Espshally as makers wanted to fill the final act with more gruesome alligator attacks filled with blood and gore, if the creatures looked fake then all the tension would be for nothing.
+Be prepared to see some characters recive some gruesome injuries at surprising times, I just wish they hadn’t given so many of these away in the trailer.

-Just ask the crew behind Heavy Rain or even Waterworld, filming in water can be extremely difficult to perfect, made even more so when coupled up with confined spaces. luckily, Aja and his crew managed to produce a film in which nothing seems unrealistic and the film flows organically.
+Just ask the crew behind Heavy Rain or even Waterworld, filming in water can be extremely difficult to perfect, made even more so when coupled up with confined spaces. luckily, Aja and his crew managed to produce a film where the action sequences never feel unrealistic, the locations make sense and the plot flows organically.

-Kaya Scodelario delivers another great performance and developed some wonderful chemistry with her on-screen father Barry Pepper.
-Both characters are given just enough development for you to care, though I wouldn’t say the script is the most imaginative when it comes to their backstories and the fact that she is a swimmer seems a little convenient.
-But Crawl is one of those films where I can forgive minor issue with the overall movie is a good one.
-This isn’t The Meg, where the whole film feels unrealistic from start to finish or Deep Blue Sea where suspending disbelief is required. here you have a situation that could happen and characters that don’t come across as minor superheroes.
+Kaya Scodelario has grown since here Skins and Maze Runner days and delivers a great performance while developing some wonderful chemistry with her on-screen father Barry Pepper.
+Both characters are given just enough development for you to care, though I wouldn’t say the script is the most imaginative when it comes to their backstories and the fact that she is a swimmer seems a little convenient, however, given all Crawl does well, I can forgive minor issues with the overall movie, afterall this isn’t The Meg, where the whole film feels unrealistic or Deep Blue Sea where you have to suspend your disbelief to enjoy it. here you have a situation that in theory could happen and characters that don’t come across as minor superheroes.

 If you liked: Anaconda, Crawl Bitch Crawl, Rampage